simonskodt/aldes-kattis/README.md

 ## Choice of Programming Language

-I have the freedom to use any programming language of my choice, but I will stick to Python.
-Python provides a concise and expressive environment for algorithm implementation.
+I have the freedom to use any programming language of my choice, but I will stick to Python due to its concise and expressive environment for implementation.